 Army of the Cumberland

 Buell’s half-hearted pursuit of Bragg as the Confederates withdrew from Kentucky became a source of frustration on the Union side.
 On October 24, 1862, the War Department issued General Orders, No. 168 reestablishing the Department of the Cumberland, Major General William S. Rosecrans commanding.
-The order also stated that all of the troops under Rosecrans’ command, including the Army of the Ohio, would be designated as the 14th Army Corps.
-Under the reorganization, Wood was assigned to command the 1st Division of the Left Wing of the 14th Corps, which soon came to be referred to as the Army of the Cumberland.
+The order also designated all the troops under Rosecrans’ command, including the Army of the Ohio, as the 14th Army Corps.
+The reorganization, appointed Wood to command the 1st Division of the Left Wing of the 14th Corps, which soon came to be referred to as the Army of the Cumberland.

 Wounded at the Battle of Stones River